kckecheng/prometheus/dashboard.rst

      node_cpu_seconds_total{cpu="1",instance="10.226.68.144:9100",job="node_exporter",mode="system"}
      ...

 #.
-Add a panel by opening the dashboard->Add a panel: the page is as below, we can add our metric accordinlyg as the first step:
+Add a panel by opening the dashboard->Add a panel: the page is as below, we can add our metric accordingly as the first step:

    .. image:: images/grafana_panel_define1.png